 So if you’re a Greek-American citizen with both U.S. and Greek passports, you’d use your U.S. passport to exit the United States, then your Greek passport to enter Greece.
 When going back, you’d show your Greek passport to exit Greece, then your U.S. passport to re-enter the United States.
 The same for Greek-Americans in Greece.
 You’d show your Greek passport to exit Greece, your U.S. passport to enter the United States, then your U.S. passport to leave the United States and your Greek passport to enter Greece.
 Use of a foreign passport does not endanger citizenship.

 It means shorter lines, less fuss, no U.S. visa and speedier repatriation.

-* Nod to CO, SA and AR for sharing information and official documentation.
+*Nod to CO, SA.
+AR, LT for sharing first-hand information and official documentation.

 For other countries

 The information provided above applies specifically to American-Greek citizens.

 Greece is part of the EU, but each member state has different requirements and a different view on dual citizenship — it is wrong to assume all countries have the same requirements and same policy.
 Further, you also need to verify that the policy of your current home country allows it; for example, the United States may have a different view on dual citizenship with Syria.